 Every driver should know that driving under the influence of alcohol is against the law and that it is also extremely dangerous.
 Unfortunately, millions of people continually decide to get behind the wheel after drinking every year in Florida and throughout the United States.
 This not only results in arrests, but also in about 290,000 victims who suffered injuries in drunk driving accidents in a single year in the U.S.

-At the Dolman Law Group, we believe there is no excuse for drunk driving and we are committed to standing up for the legal rights of victims injured by drunk drivers.
+At the Sibley Dolman Gipe Accident Injury Lawyers, PA, we believe there is no excuse for drunk driving and we are committed to standing up for the legal rights of victims injured by drunk drivers.
 If you sustained injuries in a drunk driving accident, call our New Port Richey DUI attorneys today for help.

 Drunk Driving Accidents Can Cause Serious Injuries